GerritCodeReview/plugins_healthcheck/README.md

 - elapsed: elapsed time in millis to perform the check
 - reviewdb: check that Gerrit can connect and query ReviewDb
 - projectslist: check that Gerrit can list projects
-- auth: check that Gerrit can authenticate users
+- jgit: check that Gerrit can access repositories

 Each check returns a JSON payload with the following information: